Traumatic Brain Injury Lawsuits

 - Hitting your head against a hard surface

 The only thing that you can do to empower yourself is to work with a committed law firm.
 Our law firm only accepts cases on a contingency fee basis, meaning that we do not get paid unless we win.
 We work hard to advocate for your rights and the best options for you moving forward.
 Make sure you work with a law firm you trust.
-If you or someone you know has sustained a brain injury, call a brain injury lawyer at Injury Law Center today for a free consultation 619-338-8230.
-Find out how our attorneys can help you.
+If you or someone you know has sustained a brain injury, call a brain injury lawyer at SD Injury Law Center today.
+Schedule a Free Case Evaluation with no upfront costs.
+619-338-8230

 Traumatic Brain Injuries Symptoms